okikio/native/packages/wali/README.md

 ### then, catch, and finally

 They represent the then, catch, and finally methods of a Promise that is resolved when an animation has finished.
-IT's also what allows the use of the `await/async` keywords for resolving animations.
+It's also what allows the use of the `await/async` keywords for resolving animations.

 ### toJSON